nayefserag/TaskTresk/README.md

 - **Swagger Documentation:** The API endpoints in TaskTrek are documented using Swagger, providing a clear and interactive interface for developers to explore and understand the available endpoints, request/response formats, and authentication requirements.

+- **Google Calendar Integration:** TaskTrek seamlessly integrates with Google Calendar, enabling users to synchronize their tasks and to-dos with their Google Calendar.
+This asynchronous integration enhances task management and provides users with a unified view of their schedule.

 ## Installation

 To set up TaskTrek locally, follow these steps: